woocommerce/woocommerce/tests/e2e/README.md

 - Run `npm run docker:down` when you are done with running e2e tests or when making any changes to test suite.

+Note that running `npm run docker:down` and then `npm run docker:up` re-initializes the test container.

 ### How to run tests in headless mode

 To run e2e tests in headless mode use the following command: